 All this is exciting, but we decided to stick with the Original line of Nespresso pods.
 If you are interested in the Vertuo line, make sure to check out our companion guide.

 We all know that one of the most important factors in a coffee’s taste is the roast.
 Most coffee lovers seem to have a diehard preference one way or the other, but if you’re someone who’s on the fence between these two roasts, here are some ways to figure out what you like.

-In general, you should check out our Light Roast vs. Dark Roast article, but there are some considerations unique to Nespresso capsules.
+In general, you should check out our article on the four coffee roast levels, but there are some considerations unique to Nespresso capsules.

 Because the extraction process happens so quickly in a Nespresso machine, you may not ever be getting the full range of flavors locked inside each bean.
 The first flavors to extract are always the bright acidic notes, and the heavier oily rich tastes are the last to be extracted.
 This is why “short shots” are tart, and why cold brew coffee generally has a deep chocolate flavor.

 Because of the fast extraction, you may not get the same series of tastes you’re used to.
 You may need to go darker than usual to push through the acidity, or you may enjoy some especially crisp and light notes that are generally buried by darker tastes.

 If you care about your crema, you’ll want to think about your roast.
 Because Nespresso machines are able to produce such concentrated pressure, they generally produce great crema.
 This is good, but if you really want to maximize your crema, choose a darker capsule.
 This will provide more oil and a more satisfying crema layer.

 We hope that this review has helped in your search for the perfect Nespresso Original capsule.
 In general, these capsules offer a great chance to experiment with new options.
 So have some fun looking around.